rollanda21/blog-posts-website/README.md

 # ecommerce-website
-This is a simple shoping cart.
+This is a simple blog post fullstack project.